Oscar Threlkeld

-Oscar George Threlkeld (born 15 February 1994) is an English professional footballer who plays for Bradford City.

-Originally a centre-half, Threlkeld's versatility has also seen him play as a full-back and a defensive midfielder.
+Oscar George Threlkeld (born 15 February 1994) is an English professional footballer who plays for Northern Premier League Division One West side Bury.
+Originally a centre-back, Threlkeld's versatility has also seen him play as a full-back and a defensive midfielder.

 Career

 Bolton Wanderers

 Threkleld came through Bolton Wanderers' academy and made his debut for the team on 26 April 2014 when he started in a 3–1 away win against Sheffield Wednesday.
 At the end of the 2015–16 season, the club confirmed that he would be leaving when his contract expired at the end of June.

 Plymouth Argyle

 On 27 August 2015, Threlkeld signed on loan for Plymouth Argyle until 2 January.
 He made his debut for the club as an 83rd-minute substitute in a 3–2 win at AFC Wimbledon in the Football League Trophy, replacing Gregg Wylde.
 He scored his first career goal in a 2–1 defeat in the Devon derby against Exeter City on 21 November 2015.
 Threlkeld's loan expired in January 2016, but was promptly extended until the end of the regular season.
 The terms of his loan meant he was unable to play for Argyle in the play-offs that season.

 Threlkeld was released by Bolton and on 2 July 2016 he was signed on a permanent deal by Argyle.
 That season, Argyle won promotion from the EFL League Two as runners-up, with Threlkeld scoring two goals: in a 2–1 defeat away to Morecambe, and in a 2–0 win at home to Crawley Town.

-In the 17-18 season Threlkeld made 26 appearances as Argyle missed out on the League One play-offs by three points.
+In the 2017–18 season Threlkeld made 26 appearances as Argyle missed out on the League One play-offs by three points.